-Expressive Arts Workshops for Overwhelmed Women
+Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 These workshops are for women who feel overwhelmed, mentally crowded, or disconnected from themselves — especially if traditional self‑care or talk‑based approaches haven’t worked for how your brain and nervous system operate.